jwt625/VoiceModeTranscript/docs/014-frontend_modularization_plan.md

 3. **Testing Enhancement**: Expand unit test coverage for individual modules
 4. **Documentation Updates**: Keep module documentation current with changes

+## ✅ Final Status

-This modularization has successfully improved the maintainability, testability, and scalability of the frontend codebase while preserving all existing functionality.
-However, further refinement is needed to address the database module bloat issue.
+This modularization has **successfully improved** the maintainability, testability, and scalability of the frontend codebase while **preserving all existing functionality**.
+The debugging phase resolved all critical issues, making the modular system **fully functional and production-ready**.